 We really need to comprehend this truth: TENDER-HEARTEDNESS is one of the key character traits of God.
 Yes, He is truth, He is righteous, He is holy, He is love and He is all satisfying.
 But, and this is the beauty of the description of His tender-heartedness, in 2 Corinthians 1:3[1], He is called “the FATHER of compassion”.
 He not only embodies compassion and tender-heartedness.
 He impregnates us with it.

-But, for me personally, the ultimate mark of His tender-heartedness is found in John 13:5[3], on the same night in which He was betrayed and the day before He was arrested, flogged, spat upon , cursed and crucified, he took His disciples aside, washed their feet and addressed their concerns before focussing on His own needs.
+For me, personally, the ultimate mark of His tender-heartedness is found in John 13:5[3], on the same night in which He was betrayed and the day before He was arrested, flogged, spat upon, cursed and crucified, he took His disciples aside, washed their feet and addressed their concerns before focussing on His own needs.

-The true mark of tender-heartedness is identifying the needs in other before addressing your own.
-And what makes the tender-heartedness of God so divine is that it was made randomly available to all on the cross – indiscriminately
+The true mark of tender-heartedness is identifying the needs of others before addressing your own.
+And what makes the tender-heartedness of God so divine is that it was made randomly available to all on the cross – indiscriminately and abundantly.

 So, if this is the God we serve, we have no other response but to radiate the same spirit of tender-heartedness